44 Best Hulu Documentaries to Stream Now

 Best Docuseries on Hulu

 And for Beatles fans?
-Discover never-before-seen in-depth interviews with McCartney where he discusses creation and inspiration for his music that became the soundtrack of our generation.
+Discover never-before-seen, in-depth interviews with McCartney where he discusses the creation and inspiration for his music that became the soundtrack of our generation.

 Watch: McCartney: 3,2,1